-Description: Chesapeake Bay Salinity Found in: State of the Ecosystem - Mid-Atlantic (2020) Indicator category: Database pull with analysis Contributor(s): Bruce Vogt, Charles Pellerin Data steward: Charles Pellerin, charles.pellerin@noaa.gov Point of contact: Bruce Vogt, bruce.vogt@noaa.gov Public availability statement: Source data are publicly available.
+Description: Chesapeake Bay Salinity

+Indicator category: Database pull with analysis Contributor(s): Bruce Vogt, Charles Pellerin

+Data steward: Charles Pellerin, charles.pellerin@noaa.gov

+Point of contact: Bruce Vogt, bruce.vogt@noaa.gov

-The National Oceanic and Atmospheric Administration's (NOAA) Chesapeake Bay Interpretive Buoy System (CBIBS) is a network of observing platforms (buoys) that collect meteorological, oceanographic, and waterquality data and relay that information using wireless technology.
+The National Oceanic and Atmospheric Administration's (NOAA) Chesapeake Bay Interpretive Buoy System (CBIBS) is a network of observing platforms (buoys) that collect meteorological, oceanographic, and water-quality data and relay that information using wireless technology.
 The stations have been in place since 2007.
 The Sting Ray station was deployed in July of 2008 and has been monitoring conditions on and off since then.
 The data is recorded in situ and sent to a server over a cellular modem.